jimbaker/tagstr/pep.rst

 .. note::

-    Tthe expectation is that triple quoting is sufficient.
+    The expectation is that triple quoting is sufficient.
 If string concatenation is supported, results from tag evaluations would need to support the ``+`` operator with ``__add__`` and ``__radd__``.